 Breville BCG820BSSXL Smart Grinder Pro Review

-This Breville Smart Coffee Grinder Pro Review will go over some of the key features of this grinder and help you find out if this is the right grinder for you.
+This Breville BCG820BSSXL review will go over some of the key features of this grinder and help you find out if this is the right pick for you.

 what you should know about breville

-Breville has come a long way in recent years, and it is one of the first brands that come to mind when it comes to coffee grinders, and for good reason.
+Breville has come a long way in recent years, and it is one of the first brands that come to mind when thinking about entry-level espresso equipment.
+It is one of the largest manufacturers of coffee equipment for the home.
+In parts of Europe the company is known under the different name Sage due to copyright issues.

-Anything that requires a medium to fine grind would work well with this grinder, and it grinds with a consistency commensurate with other grinders at this price point.
+- Anything that requires a medium to fine grind would work well with this grinder.

 a few things we like: